-- IF YOU HAVE A CELL PHONE in the U.S.: your American phone may not work in Cameroon.
+- IF YOU HAVE A CELL PHONE in the U.S.: your American phone will not work in Cameroon.
 Most companies offer some sort of deal where, for a small fee, you can suspend your service contract without a penalty for up to 6 months. - GETTING A CELL PHONE IN CAMEROON: It really is worth buying a cell phone when you are there.
 Nearly everyone has a phone or access to a cell phone, and it is the best way to communicate with your friends and host families.
 Your Cameroonian cell phone will be a pay-as- you-go system, and small boutiques selling minutes are on nearly every street corner.
 It does not cost you to receive domestic or international calls.
-The program can help you get and set up a cell phone. - IF YOUR FAMILY WANTS TO CALL YOU: Skype, FaceTime, and What's App are probably the best way to go.
+The program can help you get and set up a cell phone. - IF YOUR FAMILY WANTS TO CALL YOU: Skype or calling cards are probably the best way to go.
+Websites like www.callingcards.com offer rates of about \$0.19 a minute.
+Whoever purchases the card should take into consideration whether they are calling you on a cell phone or a landline (telephone fixe), because the rates can be different.
+Usually your phone card will give you more minutes if you are calling from a landline, and less if you are calling from a cell phone.
+You will probably be able to call home in the first few days, though as with everything in Cameroon, that can't be guaranteed!
+Set up "dates" with your family and friends and try to stick to them.
+Again, call boxes run only about 5 cents a minute to call the United States.